 Over the ten years that the group was followed, those with a history of chronic insomnia showed a significantly higher risk of developing serious cardiovascular diseases such as heart attack and stroke.
 In fact, people who suffered from severe insomnia had an 18 percent higher risk of getting one of these diseases.
 This link was particularly strong in young people and those who did not have any risk factors prior to the study.

 This study is powerful because it establishes a definite causal link between insomnia and heart disease.
-This suggests that identifying insomnia, particularly in young people, may reduce risk of cardiovascular disease later in life.
+This suggests that identifying insomnia, particularly in young people, may reduce the risk of cardiovascular disease later in life.

 The Power of Prevention